Scopsula/Labyrinth/README.md

 autoPlayer:
 - Automatically generates and switches to the next sequencial level
-- Starts at and cycles back to 0
-- Has a goal marked by a spiral
+- Has a level exit marked by a spiral
-- Has a map, can be opened with m
+- Has a map, can be opened with [m]
-- Has an inventory system
+- Has an inventory system, opened with [i]
-- Has thirst (survivial mechanic)
+- Has thirst (deletes with steps, restored with almond water)
 - Has entities, they currently get deleted on contact (planned to have turned based combat)
 - For testing purpose:
 - - [r] can be used to regenerate levels
 - - [n] can be used to cycle levels

-player:
-- LEGACY MAY NOT WORK AND IS OUTDATED
-- Slower placement times (if not present on map)
-- Loads the current map in ../loadedLevel/map
-- Uses the level number set in ../loadedLevel/level
-- Has a goal same as autoPlayer but it disappeares on contact instead
-- Same map as autoPlayer

-genMap:
-- LEGACY OUTDATED GENERATION
-- Generates and writes a map to ../loadedLevel/map
-- Doesn't use the config value for level size